 Some innovative companies have designed really neat accessories that have a variety of functions like combating pesky mosquitos!
 NuTone offers landscape lighting that can both light your path and keep mosquitos away.

 Another way to keep pests out of your Gazebo is to add screens.
-Country Lane Gazebos has an option of adding a screen package to your purchase.
-Our Screen Package does come with a screened door.
-Screens can block bugs while enjoying a nice breeze blowing through your screened-in gazebo – without the hassle of dealing with pesky bugs.
+Country Lane Gazebos has an option of adding a screen package to your purchase, which includes a screened door.
+Enjoy a nice breeze blowing through your screened-in gazebo – without the hassle of dealing with pesky bugs.

 Our Vinyl Lite Windows is an excellent choice if you wish to keep bugs and larger pests out of your Gazebo.
 Windows can also provide additional cover from the weather.
 You can keep windows open in the summer for a nice breeze or closed for warmth during the winter.
 Either way, windows provide some great benefits!